Howe buoyed by Bournemouth's fighting spirit

+Eddie Howe lauded Bournemouth's resilient display after the Cherries claimed yet another late win in a 2-1 victory over Crystal Palace in the Premier League.

-Bournemouth is an expert at late rallies, and Tuesday's (NZST) fixture proved no exception when Junior Stanislas scored an 87th-minute penalty to clinch the three points.
+Bournemouth are experts at late rallies, and Monday's fixture proved no exception when Junior Stanislas scored an 87th-minute penalty to clinch the three points.

 David Brooks had opened the scoring in the fifth minute, only for Patrick van Aanholt to fire home Palace's equaliser from an offside position.